2snufkin/notes/Git and GitHub/GitHub + Git.md

 `git stash drop stash@{<no>}`: remove the specific stash from the stash list\
 `git stash clear`: clear the stash list - remove all the items in the list\

-moving problem
+#### moving changes
-.
-If I made changes to the wrong branch:\
+If I made changes to the wrong branch, do the following:
+1. Stash
-1. Stash        2.
-Change branch         3.
-Create branch          4.
-Pop stash
+2. Change branch
+3. Pop stash

 ### Checkout